 Tongue is a flexible muscular sheet essential for speech and mastication.
+Tongue is the only muscle in human body that works without the help of skeleton.
 It also helps in secreting some of the hormones involving in the digestion of food.
-It also plays an important role in producing saliva that help in the softening of food and carbohydrate digestion because saliva has an enzyme called salivary amylase.
-The human tongue is a wonderful muscular organ having many structural variations according to the different functions that it performs.
-Most of the vertebrates are characterised by a tongue having a similar structure and functions.
-The tongues in a few reptiles function as sensory organs, whereas in some mammals such as cats they use their tongue for grooming and cleaning.
-Some mammals use it for breastfeeding and sucking by creating negative pressure within the oral cavity.
-This post is designed to understand the anatomy and physiology of the human tongue.
+Furthermore, it is essential for producing saliva that help in the softening of food as well as the digestion of carbohydrates.
+Saliva contains an enzyme called salivary amylase; it helps in the digestion of simple sugars.
+The human tongue is a wonderful muscular organ possessing many structural variations.
+The tongue found in a few reptiles function as sensory organs, whereas some mammals such as cats use their tongue for grooming and cleaning.
+Few other animals( mammals), they use it for breastfeeding and sucking by creating negative pressure within the oral cavity.
+This post is devised to explain the anatomy and physiology of the human tongue.

 The tongue forms the floor of the oral cavity.
 The lingual septum is a cleft that divides the tongue into the left and right sides.
 Anatomically, the human tongue is divided into anterior and posterior parts.
-The anterior (frontal) part is the visible part located in the front side of the mouth which makes up two-thirds the total length of the tongue.
-Tongue is supported by hyoid bone in the throat.
-The tongue is associated with its surrounding parts such as the vestibular space of the mouth, teeth, oropharynx and laryngopharynx.
-The posterior part of the tongue stays close to the throat.
-Tongue has a very rich blood supply and nerve supply.
+The anterior (frontal) part is the visible part located on the front side of the mouth.
+Anterior teeth make up about 2/3 of the total length of the tongue.
+Tongue is supported by hyoid bone found deep inside the throat.
+Human tongue is closely associated with its surrounding parts such as the vestibular space of the mouth, teeth, oropharynx and laryngopharynx.
+Our tongue is supplied by a rich blood supply as well as the nerve supply.

 The upper surface of the tongue